Jan Aart Scholte's globalization

 Dialogue and Difference: Feminisms Challenge Globalization - Edited by Marguerite Waller and Sylvia Marcos - Contemporary feminists face the labor of moving beyond the dominant paradigms of knowledge and communication that drive corporate globalization.
 Dialogue and Difference is an essential collection for those interested in globalization, development, gender studies, and activism.

-International Migration : Globalization's Last Frontier (Global Issues) Book by Jonathon W. Moses
+International Migration : Globalization's Last Frontier (Global Issues).
+Jonathon W. Moses

 Critics point to the uneven popularity of McDonalds as a prime example of globalization and supposed American hegemony in the world.
 Marling argues that globalization can actually accentuate local cultures, which often put their own imprint on what they import.

 Civil Society, Globalization and Political Change in Asia; Organizing Between Family and State.
-Book by Robert Weller
+Robert Weller

 The New Geography of Global Income Inequality Book by Glenn Firebaugh